Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward

-Besides answering user-specific questions, one could be interested in gathering general information about a scene for writing a journalistic story, exploring large stacks of data, or simply having a summary of the image content for storytelling.
-Such image transcription in the language is often referred to as image summarization and captioning.
-By summarizing the content of images in human-readable text, imaging captioning provides comprehensible information about EO images, making them understandable to everyone.
-In this context, recent research has created large datasets, developed practical algorithms, and extended potential applications for RS image captioning tasks~\cite{lu2017exploring,sumbul2020sd,chavhan2021novel}.
-Most existing remote sensing image captioning methods are based on encoder-decoder frameworks~\cite{qu2016deep}, which use a convolutional neural network or a recurrent neural network as a backbone.
-Such frameworks learn features from the input image, and the decoder converts the encoded features into natural language descriptions.
-Attention mechanisms are also extensively explored in this task to adaptively attend to the relevant semantic region of each word~\cite{wu2020scene}.
-Transformers models showed state-of-the-art results, as they can better model long-term dependencies and generate descriptions~\cite{shen2020remote}.
-On the technical side, multi-task learning may further boost the performance of remote sensing imaging captioning by defining related auxiliary tasks such as multi-label classification and connecting to the visual question-answering task described in the last section.
-Looking ahead, promising directions are spatio-temporal reasoning for image captioning and its extension to retrieval/captioning systems focusing on changes and anomalies.
-The idea is to explore the long-range relations of semantics in space and time.
-With particular emphasis on this spatio-temporal context, higher-level information can be extracted in human-readable text, which leads to a better understanding of the scene.
+\item Besides answering user-specific questions, one could be interested in gathering general information about a scene for writing a journalistic story or simply having a summary of the image content for storytelling.
+Such image transcription in language form is often referred to as image summarisation and captioning.
+In this context, recent research has created large datasets, developed practical algorithms, and extended potential applications for RS image captioning tasks~\cite{sumbul2020sd,Kandala2022}.
+Most existing remote sensing image captioning methods are based on encoder-decoder frameworks, which learn features from the input image, and then convert the encoded features into natural language descriptions.
+Attention mechanisms and transformers are extensively explored to this end. \end{itemize} Beyond tasks where generating answers or a description of an image is the final goal, image/language alignment is also an interesting usage of language models, where language-based representations {(learned with vision language models such as CLIP~\cite{radford2021learning})} are used to build a bridge between semantic concepts across modalities: in \cite{mall2023remote}, representations from language models are aligned to those from remote sensing images by first aligning them to ground images co-located with the remote sensing ones.
+In \cite{zermatten2023text}, authors learn semantic segmentation models, where intermediate features are aligned to text embeddings from LLMs, allowing to activate image regions with respect to unseen concepts that are semantically close, but unseen during training, in a zero-shot manner {(Figure~\ref{fig:val} illustrates the out of vocabulary search abilities of a model initially meant for land cover mapping after its feature representations are aligned to those of a language model; since the features of water pixels now have representations close to those of the word `water', one can now search for new concepts by simply typing the corresponding words as text prompts).} In \cite{yuan2023rrsis}, authors introduce the task of referring remote sensing image segmentation (RRSIS), aiming at segmenting out the objects in a remote sensing image to which a given natural language expression refers.